| Z I M - Abstract 2009(1) | Nov. 2009 |

 Method |

-By means of internet exploration, the author describes different solutions of emergency patient classification systems and emergency flat rates from France, United Kingdom, and New South Wales (Australia).
-Besides, he shows approaches to regulations from Switzerland, Germany, United States, Canada, and Victoria (Australia).
-Out of the collected informations (state of year 2008), he compiled suggestions as help to decide if eventually elevated emergency costs will justify apart remuneration and how this could be modelled. |
+By means of internet searches, the author describes different solutions of emergency patient classification systems and emergency flat rates in France, United Kingdom, and New South Wales (Australia).
+Additionally, he shows various approaches towards regulations in Switzerland, Germany, United States, Canada, and Victoria (Australia).
+Out of the information collected (reference year 2008), he draws up suggestions with a view to deciding whether any increased emergency costs would justify separate remuneration and how this could be set up. |

 3 | |